Encyclopedia Americana

-Encyclopedia Americana is a general encyclopedia written in American English.
-It was the first major multivolume encyclopedia that was published in the United States.
-With Collier's Encyclopedia and Encyclopædia Britannica, Encyclopedia Americana became one of the three major English-language general encyclopedias: The three were sometimes collectively called "the ABCs".
-Following the acquisition of Grolier in 2000, the encyclopedia has been produced by Scholastic.
+The Encyclopedia Americana was a general encyclopedia written in American English.
+It was the first general encyclopedia of any magnitude to be published in North America.
+With Collier's Encyclopedia and Encyclopædia Britannica, Encyclopedia Americana became one of the three major and large English-language general encyclopedias; the three were sometimes collectively called "the ABCs of encyclopedias".
+Following the acquisition of Grolier in 2000, Scholastic took over production; in 2018, the Encyclopedia Americana was merged into the Scholastic GO! database.

 The encyclopedia has more than 45,000 articles, most of them more than 500 words and many running to considerable length (the "United States" article is over 300,000 words).
 Americana is international in scope and is known for its detailed coverage of American and Canadian geography and history.
-Americana is also known for its strong coverage of biographies, and scientific and technical subjects.
+Americana is also known for its strong coverage of biographies, as well as scientific and technical subjects.
 Written by 6,500 contributors, the Encyclopedia Americana includes over 9,000 bibliographies, 150,000 cross-references, 1,000+ tables, 1,200 maps, and almost 4,500 black-and-white line art and color images.
-It also has 680 factboxes.
+It also has 680 fact boxes.
 Major articles are signed by their contributors, many being scholars pre-eminent in their field.

 Long available as a 30-volume print set, the Encyclopedia Americana is now marketed as an online encyclopedia requiring a subscription.
 In March 2008, Scholastic said that print sales remained good but that the company was still deciding on the future of the print edition.
-The company’s final print edition was released in 2006.
+The company's final print edition was released in 2006.

-The online version of the Encyclopedia Americana, first introduced in 1996, continues to be updated and sold.
-This work, like the print set from which it is derived, is designed for high school and first-year college students along with public library users.
-It is available to libraries as one of the options in the Grolier Online reference service, which also includes the Grolier Multimedia Encyclopedia, intended for middle and high school students, and The New Book of Knowledge, an encyclopedia for elementary and middle school students.
-Grolier Online is not available to individual subscribers.

 History and predecessors

 There have been three separate works using the title Encyclopedia Americana.

-The first began publishing in the 1820s by the German exile Francis Lieber.
+The first work began publication in 1829 by Francis Lieber, an influential 19th century German-American scholar.
 The 13 volumes of the first edition were completed in 1833, and other editions and printings followed in 1835, 1836, 1847–1848, 1849 and 1858.
-Lieber's work was based upon and was in no small part a translation of the 7th edition of the well-established Konversations-Lexikon of Brockhaus.
-Some material from this set was carried over into the modern version, as well as the Brockhaus short article method.
+According to one contemporary source, the original price in 1832, at which time several volumes had been issued, was to be $2.50 per volume for 12 volumes, or $30 in total.
+At first, Lieber planned only an English-language translation of the 7th edition of the popular German encyclopedia Konversations-Lexikon, familiarly known as Brockhaus after its publisher Friedrich Arnold Brockhaus.
+However, as work on the new encyclopedia progressed, Lieber sought and added original articles by leading U.S. writers and intellectuals of the day.
+United States Supreme Court Justice Joseph Story, for instance, contributed more than 120 pages of legal material to the 1st edition.
+Hence, when the Americana began appearing some 165 years ago, it represented a hybrid of 2 cultures, German and American.

 A second Encyclopedia Americana was published by J.M.
 Stoddart between 1883 and 1889, as a supplement to American reprintings of the 9th edition of the Encyclopædia Britannica.
 It was four quarto volumes meant to "extend and complete the articles in Britannica".
 Stoddart's work, however, is not connected to the earlier work by Lieber.